caseybreen/gompertztrunc/cran-comments.md

 >   pipe.html:40:9 (pipe.Rd:12): Warning: \<code\> anchor "lhs" already defined
 >   pipe.html:44:9 (pipe.Rd:14): Warning: \<code\> anchor "rhs" already defined

-pipe was refactored and its documentation fixed so that there are no duplicated \item entries in the html manual.
+The imported pipe function was refactored and its documentation fixed so that there are no duplicated \item entries in the html manual.
 Results from rechecking the package are below.

-### test environments
+## Test environments
 - R-hub windows-x86_64-devel (r-devel)
 - R-hub ubuntu-gcc-release (r-release)
 - R-hub fedora-clang-devel (r-devel)

-### R CMD Check results
+## R CMD check results
+❯ On ubuntu-gcc-release (r-release), fedora-clang-devel (r-devel) checking examples ...
+[10s/20s] NOTE
+  Examples with CPU (user + system) or elapsed time > 5s
+                        user system elapsed
+  convert_hazards_to_ex 3.07  0.136   6.459

+❯ On fedora-clang-devel (r-devel) checking HTML version of manual ...
+NOTE
+  Skipping checking HTML validation: no command 'tidy' found

+0 errors ✔ | 0 warnings ✔ | 2 notes ✖

-### Notes
+## Notes
+The example with elapsed time > 5s only happens in some test environments, and the elapsed time of 6.5 seconds is not excessive.
+The HTML version of the manual is able to validated locally and in environments other than fedora-clang-devel.

 # Gompertztrunc 0.1.0